salem-evangelical-lutheran-church-stillwater-oklahoma

 Current Ways to Help Others

 Third Sunday Food Offering - We also contribute to Our Daily Bread (ODB) with food, money, egg cartons for 12 eggs, and plastic bags.
 Cereal is always needed!
+Cooking oil, salt & pepper, mustard, ketchup, and mayo are requested, but seldom donated.
 Please mark monetary donations for "food offering" and put the other goods in designated baskets under the coat rack.
-ODB is also looking for volunteers to help clients with shopping and to work in their garden.
+Meat adn fresh items need to be taken directly to the facility at 701 East 12th Street.
+ODB is alwayslooking for volunteers to help clients with shopping and to work in their garden.
 For more information, go to https://www.ourdailybreadstillwater.org or call 405-533-2555.

 Salem Soup Ministry- Just make soup and freeze it in the quart canning jars provided in the kitchen.
 Label them and put them in the hallway freezer.
 The soup is primarily used for members who can't get out or are in need of comfort food.
 You are welcome to pick up a jar at the church and deliver to a friend.

-The new discussion class is continuing lectures on "The History of Christian Theology" by Prof. Phillip Cary of The Great Courses this fall.
-No class on August 13 or September 10.
-Join us in the parish hall or online at the Zoom link on Sunday at 10:50 am.
+The Sunday adult discussion class is continuing lectures on "The History of Christian Theology" by Prof. Phillip Cary of The Great Courses this fall.
+Join us in the parish hall or online at the Zoom link on Sunday at 11:00 am.
 It's fine to just listen in.
 No pressure to "discuss".
 The class is facilitated by Dr. Terry Gipson and Dr. David Lewis.
 Dr. Gipson can also answer questions about using Zoom.
-Contact [email protected] for the Zoom link.
+Contact [email protected] for the Zoom link and to be added to the email reminder list.

 Adult Bible Study - Fridays at 10 a.m. on Zoom